LockSense/locksense-hw/README.md

 To transmit, press the left button of of the board. (just try either of the button first to determine which is the START button).
 Once u press the "START" button, you will see the board led turn into flashing green.

 Previously:

-**Board LED -> RED : Stopped Recording (Press right button)** **Board LED -> Flashing green: Recording in progress (Press left button)**
+**Board LED -> RED : Stopped Recording (Press right button)**

+**Board LED -> Flashing green: Recording in progress (Press left button)**

 Now:

-**Board LED -> RED : Start Recording (Press & HOLD right usb button)** **Board LED -> RED : Stop Recording (Release right usb button)** **Board LED -> Flashing green: Advertising (Press left button once)** **Board LED -> Flashing green: Stop Advertising (Press left button again)**
+**Board LED -> RED : Start Recording (Press & HOLD right usb button)**

+**Board LED -> RED : Stop Recording (Release right usb button)**

+**Board LED -> Flashing green: Advertising (Press left button once)**

+**Board LED -> Flashing green: Stop Advertising (Press left button again)**

-If everything is done correctly, you should see:
+If everything is done correctly, you should see once you start pressing the USB button:

 ![stack](images/correct.JPG)